decred/dcrwallet/rpc/documentation/api.md

 #### `RunTicketBuyer`

 The `RunTicketBuyer` starts a new V2 ticket buyer for the specified account.
-The users may specify a balance to maintain as well as various settings for purchasing tickets for stakepools.
+The users may specify a balance to maintain.

 **Request:** `RunTicketBuyerRequest`